Can You Actually Solve the Problems in Your Relationship?

-Take a screenshot of this episode and tag us on Instagram @vanessamarintherapy and tell us your biggest takeaway!
-We can’t wait to hear what steps you’re going to take to talk about sex with your partner.
+Take a screenshot of this episode and tag us on instagram @vanessamarintherapy and tell us your biggest takeaway!
+We can’t wait to hear what you thought of this episode.

 Want your questions answered on the show?
 Send a DM to @vanessamarintherapy.
 We’d love to hear from you!

 In this episode, you’ll learn:

 - The most common conflicts couples face.

 - Why it’s pointless and harmful to think someone is “right” and someone is “wrong” in a conflict.